-All other readings will be available via ejournals, the internet, at the library on reserve, or emailed by the instructor.
+All other readings will be available via ejournals, the internet, or emailed by the instructor.
 See the Course Outline for details.

-- Readings denote policy articles and video clips online.
-These are generally short current events reading that are enlightening and often entertaining as well. - Readings denote scholarly articles and books that are highly recommended readings, but not as essential as those without any asterisk.
+- \ Readings denote policy articles and video clips online.
+These are generally short current events reading that are enlightening and often entertaining as well. - \\ Readings denote scholarly articles and books that are highly recommended readings, but not essential.
 Graduate students should make a point of reading these as well.
 They could also be discussed as part of class presentations.